 Where to stay in Manchester: An old textile mill turned 16-room boutique hotel, the Cow Hollow Hotel* has the Northern Quarter on its doorstep.
 The décor mixes original industrial features with high-tech additions and a touch of Oriental style, and rooms come with free Netflix, milk and cookies before bed, and nightly free prosecco and antipasti.

 From Manchester it’s only around 45 minutes by train to Liverpool, with frequent services from Manchester Piccadilly and Victoria stations to Liverpool Lime Street, so you can choose how early you want to start.
 Like Manchester, Liverpool’s a former industrial city known for its music, culture and football, so it’s no surprise they’re longstanding rivals.

 Explore the red brick warehouses of the Royal Albert Dock.
-It’s where you’ll find some of the city’s top attractions, including the Tate Liverpool art gallery, Merseyside Maritime Museum and International Museum of Slavery.
-It’s also home to the Beatles Story, dedicated to Liverpool’s most famous sons.
-Or you can take a Beatles-themed walk* (or should that be Magical Mystery Tour…) of their old haunts like the Cavern Club.
+These former waterfront warehouses are where you’ll find some of the city’s top attractions, including the Tate Liverpool art gallery, Merseyside Maritime Museum and International Museum of Slavery.

 Catch the ferry across the Mersey, or a longer 50-minute cruise up and down the river to see some of the city’s landmark buildings, including the Liver Building and the modern waterside Liverpool Museum.
 Shop your way around Liverpool One, the UK’s largest open-air shopping centre, or catch live comedy or a gig at one of the city’s subterranean bars.